amphp/amp/docs/promises/README.md

 });
 ```

 Those familiar with JavaScript code generally reflect that the above interface quickly devolves into ["callback hell"](http://callbackhell.com/), and they're correct.
-We will shortly see how to avoid this problem in the [Generators](#generators) section.
+We will shortly see how to avoid this problem in the [coroutines](../coroutines/README.md) section.

 ## Promise Creation